 Stalking and Harassment impacts on all areas of society

 Stalking and harassment impacts on all areas of the community from the individual victim, extending out to friends, family, work colleagues and other associates.
-If you are experiencing stalking by a current or previous partner, family member, work colleague or by somebody you do not know then we are able to offer you emotional and practical advice.
+If you are experiencing stalking either by a previous partner, family member, work colleague, neighbour or by somebody you do not know then we are able to offer you emotional support and practical advice.

 Stalking can occur in many forms and is a serious crime, despite common misconceptions.
 A stalker’s behaviour may include following you, controlling your movements, attending your property unannounced or appearing nearby when you are in public, repeatedly making phone calls or sending text messages and emails.
 Stalking is also becoming more common through the use of technology and is often referred to as cyberstalking.